silent-striker/Learning/Python/basics.md

 **Basic datastructures:**

 -   Lists: These are fundamental data structures and are like array but can contain heterogenous elements.
+    -   We declare an empty list as "list_name=\[]".
     -   We access a list through index number '\[]'
     -   For _multidimensional list_ access (\[[1,2],[3,4]]) etc we use _'list [for outer list][for inner list]'_
     -   _Negative indexing_ is allowed in list negative indicies _represent values from the end_, Ex: list [-1] → last element, list [-5] → 5 th from the last

 -   Dictionaries: Python dictionaries are created by {} and have key:value pairs in them
+    -   Empty dictionary → "dictionary_name={}"
+    -   We use "{ }" for declaring a dictionary
+    -   Dictionaries contain key, value pair together as "key : value".
+    -   key and value can be homogenous, heterogenous and can be list/tuple etc.

 **Printing:**